alwaysdata/documentation/content/e-mails/mailing-lists/add-members-to-a-mailing-list.en.md

 +++
-title = "Add members to a mailing list" layout = "man" hidden = true tags = ["e-mail", "mailing list"]
+title = "Add Members to a Mailing List" tags = ["e-mail", "mailing list"]
 +++

 To add members to a mailing list, you must use the [Postorius management interface](https://mailman.alwaysdata.com/).
-Connect using an administration email address that you will have defined at the [creation of your mailing list](create-a-mailing-list).
+Connect using an administration email address that you will have defined at the [creation of your mailing list](/e-mails/mailing-lists/create-a-mailing-list).

 Once identified, go to the management section of the concerned mailing list by clicking on its name.